Skip to main content

 5. meet the definition of ‘charity’, and

-6. not be covered by a decision in writing made by an Australian government agency (including a judicial officer) under an Australian law that provides for entities to be characterised on the basis of them engaging in, or supporting, terrorist or other criminal activities.4
+6. not be covered by a decision in writing made by an Australian government agency (including a judicial officer) under an Australian law that provides for entities to be characterised based on them engaging in, or supporting, terrorist or other criminal activities.4

 Meeting the description of a PBI